 Since the mid-2000s, decreases in home affordability are driving people off from what was once a given.
-With less people purchasing homes, it follows that more people are renting homes.
+With fewer people purchasing homes, it follows that more people are renting homes.
 Since 2011, rental rates have been rising by approximately 1.6% per year, making the number of renting households an astounding 46 million as of last year.

 Why is this?
-Likely culprits are the housing market crash in the early 2000s.
+The likely culprits are the housing market crash in the early 2000s.
 That crisis made people a lot less sure of whether their home was quite the investment they had always been told.
 Another cause may be that though housing prices are rising, pay rates aren’t rising fast enough to keep up.
 Our culture today puts more emphasis on getting out of debt or not getting into it in the first place, as well.
-It’s become a chic idea to ditch the credit cards and unwieldy loans, allowing middle class people in that middle-aged demographic to feel less obligated to purchase a home.
+It’s become a chic idea to ditch the credit cards and unwieldy loans, allowing middle-class people in that middle-aged demographic to feel less obligated to purchase a home.

-If they already own a home but are looking to shed the responsibilities that go along with homeownership and become renters, there’s a way that the estimated million homeowners turned renters over the next four years could have their cake and eat it, too, and that’s probably music to their ears.
+If they already own a home but are looking to shed the responsibilities that go along with homeownership and become renters, there’s a way that the estimated million homeowners turned renters over the next four years could have their cake and eat it too, and that’s probably music to their ears.
 They could skip out on the hassles of homeownership and become renters, all without packing a single box or changing their address.

-Who Else Might Benefit from Sell and Stay?
+Who Else Might Benefit From a Sale-Leaseback?